ntustison/LAMNrFlows/Manuscript/intro.md

-dependence measures such as the Hilbert–Schmidt Independence Criterion (HSIC) [@gretton2005hsic] or learned alignment objectives such as Barlow Twins, VICReg, and InfoNCE [@zbontar2021barlow; @bardes2021vicreg; @oord2018cpc] can also be used for broader application to missing-data patterns [@bishop2006prml;
+dependence measures such as the Hilbert–Schmidt Independence Criterion (HSIC) [@gretton2005hsic] or learned alignment objectives such as Barlow Twins, VICReg, and InfoNCE [@zbontar2021barlow; @bardes2021vicreg; @oord2018cpc] can also be used for broader application to incomplete data patterns [@bishop2006prml;
 @Murphy2012ML].

 ### Similarity-driven multilinear reconstruction